dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 - Coordinate Reference Systems: Rasterio allows reading and transforming coordinate systems, making it easy to project raster data into different spatial reference systems.<br>

+In this tutorial we will cover reprojection, masking by using polygons, reclassifying rasters, zonal statistics, color coding, and using matplotlib to prepare a final map for the output raster.
 Our tutorial will use Rasterio and Geopandas to process the data, NumPy to conduct statistical analysis, and then Matplotlib for data visualization.
-*Script Sections are Out of Order for Easy Explanation and Exercise Purposes*

 ***Datasets Used***